 The station was built in 1887, and is an important hub for regional passenger transportation.
 There is a large port at La Spezia, but the transport of goods goes primarily through another of the city’s train stations.
-La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti—National Transport Museum—a museum dedicated to rail travel.
+La Spezia Centrale opens onto the Piazza Medaglie d’Oro near the historic center and isn’t far from the Museo Nazionale Trasporti (National Transport Museum), a museum dedicated to rail travel.

 There are four platforms at La Spezia station.
 It’s one of the end points on the Parma-La Spezia line, as well as a stop on the Genoa-Pisa line.
-The latter includes stops in the five villages of the Cinque Terre.
-Some of the trains that pass through La Spezia en route to Genoa stop at every town in the Cinque Terre, while others only stop at one or two, so be sure to check before you board.
+The latter includes stops in the five villages of Cinque Terre.
+Some of the trains that pass through La Spezia en route to Genoa stop at every town in Cinque Terre, while others only stop at one or two, so be sure to check your ticket before you board.

-Just outside the station, there are stops for several buses that serve various points in La Spezia as well as other towns and cities in the region.
+Just outside of the station, there are stops for several buses that serve various points in La Spezia as well as other towns and cities in the region.

 Hotels in La Spezia

 St. Regis Florence

 This elegant outpost of the St. Regis brand occupies a quiet corner of one of Florence’s best neighborhoods along the Arno River, ensuring a peaceful, luxurious experience right in the heart of the city.Book Now >>

 Hotel Florence Brunelleschi